Jatzek3/Reviews/README.md

 https://learn-python-programming.herokuapp.com/

-In developing the backend i used the sources and knowledge from which i was learning before, but it was only chunks of code.
-I often seeked help on stackoverflow which in many occasions proved to be very helpfull.
+In developing the backend i used the sources and knowledge from which i was learning, but it was only for chunks of code.
+I often seeked help on Stack Overflow which in many occasions proved to be very helpfull.

 ### Structure